sciviscontest2026/sciviscontest2026.github.io/pages/examples.md

             <!-- Access NEX GDDP CMIP6 Data Section -->
 <!-- Access NEX GDDP CMIP6 Data Section -->
 <div id="access-nex-gddp-cmip6" class="section-content" style="display:none;">

-    <h2>3.
-Access NEX GDDP CMIP6 Data</h2>
+    <h3>3.
+Access NEX GDDP CMIP6 Data</h3>
     <p>We demonstrate how to load the data from the NEX-GDDP-CMIP6 dataset using OpenVisus and visualize it with matplotlib.
 Additionally, you can save the plotted data to a file.
-In just a few lines of Python code, you can generate a plot as shown in Figure 3.1.</p>
+In just a few lines of Python code, you can generate a plot as shown in Figure 3.1.
+Feel feel to try it from binder or quarto(link at the bottom).
+You can use the following below to open the binder and try the notebooks.
+It might take a while if you are launching it for the first time</p>

+      <a href="https://mybinder.org/v2/gh/sci-visus/sciviscontest2026/binder" target="_blank" class="btn btn-primary">Launch Binder</a>
     <h3>3.1 Table of Contents</h3>
     <ul>
         <li>3.1 <a href="#notebook-code">Notebook Code</a></li>